Advancing the dimensionality reduction of speaker embeddings for speaker diarisation: disentangling noise and informing speech activity: Conclusion

 This paper addresses a novel unsupervised disentanglement framework, which generates noise-robust speaker embeddings for speaker diarisation.
 Speaker embeddings are the crucial component of diarisation systems, but they often contain the unnecessary information that degrades the performance, such as background noise and reverberation.
 Recently proposed DR module reduces the dimensionality of the embeddings, in order to remove the spurious information.
 However, the effect of DR is limited, being sensitive to the code dimensionality.

-To this end, we propose DDRI introducing two more techniques on top of the DR module: (i) explicit disentanglement of the spurious information from the original code; (ii) the introduction of an speech/non-speech indicator.
-DDRI show the state-of-the-art performance as a single system on four benchmark datasets, and ablation studies on DDRI demonstrate that both of the proposals lead to performance gains.
-In addition, visualising the disentangled code confirms that DDRI performs as intended.
+To this end, we propose DR-DESA introducing two more techniques on top of the DR module: (i) explicit disentanglement of the spurious information from the original code; (ii) the introduction of SAV.
+DR-DESA show the state-of-the-art performance as a single system on four benchmark datasets, and ablation studies on DR-DESA demonstrate that both of the proposals lead to performance gains.
+In addition, visualising the disentangled code confirms that DR-DESA performs as intended.